It’s true that classrooms, labs and studies will be the focus of your time at MUA—but there is more to medical school than that, particularly here.

 A wide range of everyday living products are available on Nevis, but keep in mind that it is a small island, so you may not always find your favorite brand or size of product—at least when you first arrive.
 If there is something you absolutely must have, consider bringing it along.
 And remember: Shipping ahead makes travel easier and less expensive.

-As a medical student you will be pressed for time, so consider bringing hair clippers to avoid the trip to the hairdresser.
+As a medical student, you will be pressed for time, so consider bringing hair clippers to avoid the trip to the hairdresser.

-Electrical outlets on Nevis are 220v cycle; however, the university and dorms are 110v, the same as in the U.S. and Canada.
+Electrical outlets in Nevis are 220v cycle; however, the university and dorms are 110v, the same as in the U.S. and Canada.
 It is a good idea to bring along converters and a surge protector as added protection for any electronic equipment.

 Remember that everything you bring must go somewhere when you leave.
-Many families recycle items at the end of their time on the island, but this is done before the first semester students arrive.
+Many families recycle items at the end of their time on the island, but this is done before the first-semester students arrive.

-The U.S. dollar and Eastern Caribbean dollar are both accepted forms of currency.
+The U.S. dollar and the Eastern Caribbean dollar are accepted forms of currency.
 The Eastern Caribbean dollar (EC) is tied to the U.S. dollar at $2.70 EC per $1.00 US.
 Visa and MasterCard are also widely accepted.

-Banking hours are Monday-Thursday, 8 am-2 pm; and Friday, 8 am-4 pm.
+Banking hours are Monday-Thursday, 8 am-2 pm, and Friday, 8 am-4 pm.
 There are ATMs in Charlestown and at the airport.
 Money is dispensed in EC dollars.

-Nevis has a well-developed infrastructure for phone, Internet and cable TV:
+Nevis has a well-developed infrastructure for phone, Internet, and cable TV:

 Caribbean Cable provides cable television, as well as cable-based internet access.
 Many homes and apartments include telephones.